Kiln-AI/kiln/desktop/README.md

 How to sign on of the builds from GitHub Actions for official release.

-Easy way, but just signs with personal ID, not developer ID: `codesign --force --deep -s - fune.app`
+Easy way, but just signs with personal ID, not developer ID: `codesign --force --deep -s - kiln.app`

 Proper way with a developer ID:

 1. Get developer ID name: `security find-identity -v -p codesigning`
-2. Run `codesign --force --deep -s "Developer ID Application: YOUR NAME (XXXXXXXX)" fune.app`
+2. Run `codesign --force --deep -s "Developer ID Application: YOUR NAME (XXXXXXXX)" kiln.app`